nhanb/old.hi.imnhan.com/content/posts/working-with-sqlite-without-an-orm.md

 - Finds migration files in the form of `./migrations/mXXXX.sql`
 - Uses `user_version` pragma to figure out what migrations are pending
-- Is forward-only—I did say that this is minimally viable didn't I ;)
+- Is forward-only---I did say that this is minimally viable didn't I ;)

 Coming from Django, I missed a definitive place to see the latest definition of the whole db (which, in Django, is the models file).
 That's why I set up the